Robust Auction Design with Support Information: Abstract

 \section{Abstract}

 A seller wants to sell an item to $n$ buyers.
-Buyer valuations are drawn i.i.d. from a distribution unknown to the seller; the seller only knows that the support is included in $[a,b]$.
-To be robust, the seller chooses a DSIC mechanism that optimizes the \textit{worst-case} performance relative to the first-best benchmark.
+Buyer valuations are drawn i.i.d.~from a distribution unknown to the seller; the seller only knows that the support is included in $[a,b]$.
+To be robust, the seller chooses a DSIC mechanism that optimizes the \textit{worst-case} performance relative to the ideal expected revenue the seller could have collected with knowledge of buyers’ valuations.
 Our analysis unifies the \textit{regret} and the \textit{ratio} objectives.

-For these objectives, we derive an optimal mechanism and the corresponding performance in quasi-closed form, as a function of the support information and the number of buyers $n$.
+For these objectives, we derive an optimal mechanism and the corresponding performance in quasi-closed form, as a function of the support information $[a,b]$ and the number of buyers $n$.
 Our analysis reveals three regimes of support information and a new class of robust mechanisms. i.)
-With ``low'' support information, the optimal mechanism is a second-price auction (SPA) with random reserve, a focal class in earlier literature. ii.)
-With ``high'' support information, SPAs are strictly suboptimal, and an optimal mechanism belongs to a class of mechanisms we introduce, which we call \textit{pooling auctions} (POOL); whenever the highest value is above a threshold, the mechanism still allocates to the highest bidder, but otherwise the mechanism allocates to a \textit{uniformly random buyer}, i.e., pools low types. iii.)
-With ``moderate'' support information, a randomization between SPA and POOL is optimal.
+When $a/b$ is below a threshold, the optimal mechanism is a second-price auction (SPA) with random reserve, a focal class in earlier literature. ii.)
+When $a/b$ is above another threshold, SPAs are strictly suboptimal, and an optimal mechanism belongs to a class of mechanisms we introduce, which we call \textit{pooling auctions} (POOL); whenever the highest value is above a threshold, the mechanism still allocates to the highest bidder, but otherwise the mechanism allocates to a \textit{uniformly random buyer}, i.e., pools low types. iii.)
+When $a/b$ is between two thresholds, a randomization between SPA and POOL is optimal.

 We also characterize optimal mechanisms within nested central subclasses of mechanisms: standard mechanisms that only allocate to the highest bidder, SPA with random reserve, and SPA with no reserve.
 We show strict separations in terms of performance across classes, implying that deviating from standard mechanisms is necessary for robustness.